Plant Care is Self Care isn’t just a hashtag or millennial trend, it’s an ongoing wellness program.

 CONNECTION

-We have spent most of our human existence living outdoors, evolving in symbiosis with the Earth.
-When we surround ourselves with plants indoors for instance, we are transforming a sterile environment into one more reminiscent of that our ancestors experienced.
-To them, plants meant life, green was (and still is) the key to survival on earth.
+Ancient wisdom.
+Humans now spend an estimated 85% of their lives indoors.
+When we surround ourselves with plant life, we are transforming a sterile environment into something reminiscent of what our ancestors experienced.
+To them, plants meant life, green was (and still is) the key to survival.
 Our minds and bodies are able to relax and focus more easily on the task at hand as subconsciously we feel safe and secure when plants are in our immediate surroundings.

 Hope this encourages you friends!